agda/agda-stdlib/paper/paper.md

 For example, in a fresh Agda environment, there is no predefined notion of an integer or a string, let alone more complex data structures such as arrays or maps.

 Second, Agda users often seek to prove that programs constructed using data types from the standard library are "correct."
 Therefore, the standard library must provide not only the operations for these data types but also proofs of their correctness (e.g., proving that integer addition is commutative or that string concatenation is associative).
-Without the Agda standard library, something as simple as defining a function to reverse a string and proving that it preserves the lenght of the string would require hundreds of lines of code.
+Without the Agda standard library, something as simple as defining a function to reverse a string and proving that it preserves the length of the string would require hundreds of lines of code.

 # Impact